Chinese water deer

 The Chinese water deer at a glance

-Distribution: Native to China and Korea.
-Apparently fairly widespread in Korea and originally relatively widespread in China, but now appears largely restricted to eastern Yangtze Basin in central eastern China.
-First imported to UK in 1873 by London Zoo; later introduced to Woburn Abbey, Bedfordshire during April 1896 from where first known escapes occurred during 1940s.
-Well established in wilds of Bedfordshire by 1960s and 20 culled on surrounding Woburn land in 1972.
-Currently distributed discontinuously in Bedfordshire, Cambridgeshire, Norfolk and Suffolk, with unconfirmed reports from Devon, Somerset and Essex.
-Naturalised with increasing range.
-Most recent survey (2004) estimated 1,500 free-living in Britain, although this figure is probably closer to 10,000 today (2017).
+Distribution & Population: Native to China and Korea.
+Apparently fairly widespread in South Korea -- little known about their distribution in the North, although they do appear to be expanding into Russia, which perhaps implies an expanding population -- and originally widespread in China, but now appears largely restricted to the eastern Yangtze Basin in central eastern China.
+First imported to UK in 1873 by London Zoo and later introduced to Woburn Abbey in Bedfordshire (April 1896), from where the first known escapes occurred during the 1940s.
+Well established in wilds of Bedfordshire by the 1960s and 20 were culled on surrounding Woburn land in the early '70s.
+Escapes from multiple translocations of Woburn stock to other collections resulted in small transient populations elsewhere in England.
+Currently distributed discontinuously in Buckinghamshire, Bedfordshire, Cambridgeshire, Norfolk, and Suffolk – recent expansion into eastern parts of Oxfordshire in the west and southern Essex in east.
+Some small isolated populations may exist elsewhere which generate repeated sightings, including Lincolnshire and Dorset.

-Behaviour and Sociality: Typically solitary outside of breeding season, although may aggregate to feed during winter when food scarce.
+Behaviour and Sociality: Typically solitary outside of breeding season, although may aggregate to feed and rest during winter and spring when food scarce.
+Seems to enjoy lying out in the open in spring sunshine.
 Females sometimes form loose associations outside fawning season, but scatter if disturbed.
-Communicate with scent (esp. from pre-orbital glands) and sound: alarm barks (click below to listen); clicking/chittering (chase associated); squeak (breeding); gentle whistle (communication with fawn); contact bark (click below to listen); and distress call (click below to listen).
+Communicate with scent (esp. from pre-orbital glands) and sound: alarm barks (click below to listen); whickering/clicking/chittering (associated with aggression and frustration); squeak (breeding); gentle whistle (communication with fawn); contact bark (click below to listen); and distress call (click below to listen).
 During rut males parallel walk and 'dance' around each other striking with canines; does sometimes fight by rising on hind legs and 'scissor kicking' with front feet.
 Swims well from young age.

 When alarmed, Chinese water deer vocalise with a fox-like bark that's often aimed at the source of the disturbance. - Credit: Marc Baldwin